String of columns rewriting and confluence of the jeu de taquin: String of columns rewriting

 The top (resp. bottom) concatenation on a diagonal skew tableau~$w$ acts only on the last (resp. first) column of~$w$ and do not change the others columns.
-As a consequence, for all~$x,y\in [n]$, we have the following commutation property: \begin{eqn}{equation} y \insl{I_l^a} (w \insr{I_r^a} x) \: = \: (y \insl{I_l^a} w) \insr{I_r^a} x. \end{eqn} Hence the insertions maps~$I_{r}^{a}$ and $I_{l}^{a}$ commute, and the structure monoid $\M(\dSKrow{n})$ is isomorphic to $[n]^\ast$.
+As a consequence, for all~$x,y\in [n]$, we have the following \emph{commutation property}: \begin{eqn}{equation} y \insl{I_l^a} (w \insr{I_r^a} x) \: = \: (y \insl{I_l^a} w) \insr{I_r^a} x. \end{eqn} Hence, we deduce that the insertion products~$\star_{I_{r}^{a}}$ and~$\star_{I_{l}^{a}}$ are associative.